LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 #### Description
 This indicates an issue during Faas invocation.
 #### Reasons
-Mostly this happens if your quota limit is exceeded.
+This could have multiple reasons: function code non working, function invocation was not finished after 30s, Faas Quota limit was reached.
 #### Solutions
 Double-check you have enough api calls left for Faas.
+Also please verify that your Faas function is working.
+You can refer to the [Faas Documentation](liveperson-functions-deployment.html#testing-your-function) to find out how test your function code.
+Also please verify your function has the current implementation as described in our [Custom Integration Documentation](third-party-bots-custom-integration.html)

 ### com.liveperson.bot-connectors-worker.error.aivendor.faas.missing-response-body